plinck/bamazon/README.md

 ## Overview

 This is an Amazon-like storefront Command Line Interface app (CLI).
 The app takes in orders from customers and depletes stock from the store's inventory.
-As a bonus, it tracks product sales across the store's departments and then provides a summary of the highest-grossing departments in the store.
+It tracks product sales across the store's departments and then provides a summary of the highest-grossing departments in the store.

 ## Instructions